iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Awful customer service who are rude and ruin your account.<br> :date: __2021-02-04 13:38:56__

+> Won't install.
+Keeps deleting my name<br> :date: __2021-02-03 15:34:20__

+> Too many glitches couldn't even create an account<br> :date: __2021-02-01 17:33:18__

+> Trash.
+Set up appointments, say I'll get a call, never do, then the app says i miss my appointment.
+This app and this service is garbage, customer service can only say up more appointments that then follow the same pattern of being "missed".<br> :date: __2021-01-31 22:42:18__

+> Dr could not do anything for me except tell me to see my GP, I was still charged $55 only to be told they couldn't help me.
+I also have no insurance.
+Charging me to tell me you can't help me while I'm seeking help, is just wrong!<br> :date: __2021-01-31 20:17:14__

 > Worst app experience.
 Spent 30 minutes filling out the form.
 Then it tells me payment not accepted.
 Doesnt give any reason.
 Was the credit card information incorrect?
 Does the bank need validation.
 How about a link to renter the card information.
 Nothing just go screw yourself because we designed a garbage app<br> :date: __2021-01-26 18:27:06__

 > Terrible app.
 I don't mind paying if you are going to help me but if I wanted a doctor who is only interested in grabbing my money before I can ask a single question, I'd stay with my old quack doctor.<br> :date: __2021-01-26 14:55:57__